AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - How-to queries: "How do I get cited by ChatGPT?"
 "How to rank in AI search"

-Key takeaway: The seven highest-impact tactics are original research, specific statistics, structured formatting, brand mentions, content freshness, entity clarity, and full query coverage — prioritized in that order.
+The seven highest-impact tactics are original research, specific statistics, structured formatting, brand mentions, content freshness, entity clarity, and full query coverage — prioritized in that order.
+None work in isolation; they compound.
+Brands that implement all seven typically reach the Good GEO Score band within 3-6 months.

 Want to see where you stand?
 Run a free GEO audit — see your AI search visibility score in 60 seconds.